wandering-nora/SV01Chronicles/README.md

 ```
 SAVE_CONFIG
 ```
+in the webgui you can now visualize how your bed is almost as warped as your personality!

 ### Extruder calibration
 Now it's time to calibrate the extruder following these steps
-1. Heat up the nozzle and mark the filament ~70mm from the intake.
+1. Heat up the nozzle and mark the filament ~70mm from the intake
 2. Measure the actual distance with calipers <initial_mark_distance>
 3. Extrude 50mm
    ```